 UNIQUE PATIENT POPULATIONS: PATIENTS WITH DECOMPENSATED CIRRHOSIS

 The SOLAR-2 study was a multicenter randomized controlled trial of 108 patients with HCV genotypes 1 and 4 who had decompensated cirrhosis.
 Study participants who were treatment-naïve or -experienced, with CTP class B cirrhosis or CTP class C cirrhosis, were randomly assigned to receive daily fixed-dose combination ledipasvir (90 mg) and sofosbuvir (400 mg) (hereafter ledipasvir/sofosbuvir) and ribavirin (initial dose of 600 mg, increased as tolerated) for 12 weeks or 24 weeks.
-All participants had a hemoglobin level greater than 10 g/dL and a creatinine clearance (CrCl) rate greater than 40 mL/min.
-(Manns, 2016)
+All participants had a hemoglobin level greater than 10 g/dL and an estimated glomerular filtration rate (eGFR) greater than 40 mL/min (Manns, 2016).

-Ledipasvir/sofosbuvir for 24 weeks also appears to be effective for patients with a 71% SVR in 41 HCV genotype 1-infected patients with compensated liver disease who failed a prior course of sofosbuvir-based therapy for 8 or 12 weeks.
-(Lawitz, 2015b) As of December 2015, there are no data of this regimen given for 24 weeks in decompensated cirrhosis.
-However, a pilot study of 20 patients with CTP B cirrhosis treated with LDV/SOF x 12 weeks demonstrated an SVR of 65%.
-(Gane, 2014a)
+Ledipasvir/sofosbuvir for 24 weeks also appears to be effective for patients with a 71% SVR in 41 HCV genotype 1-infected patients with compensated liver disease who failed a prior course of sofosbuvir-based therapy for 8 or 12 weeks (Lawitz, 2015b).
+As of February 2017, there are no data of this regimen given for 24 weeks in decompensated cirrhosis.
+However, a pilot study of 20 patients with CTP class B cirrhosis treated with ledipasvir/sofosbuvir for 12 weeks demonstrated an SVR of 65% (Gane, 2014a).

 The ASTRAL-4 study was a multicenter, randomized, controlled trial of 267 patients with multiple HCV genotypes and decompensated cirrhosis who were treatment-naïve (45%) or -experienced (55%) with CTP class A (10%), B, or C cirrhosis.
 Patients were randomly assigned to receive daily fixed-dose combination sofosbuvir (400 mg) and velpatasvir (100 mg) (hereafter sofosbuvir/velpatasvir) with or without weight-based ribavirin (initial dose of 1000 mg/day if weight <75 kg and 1200 mg/day if weight ≥75 kg) for 12 weeks or sofosbuvir/velpatasvir for 24 weeks in a 1:1:1 ratio.
-All participants had a hemoglobin level > than 10 g/dL and a creatinine clearance (CrCl) rate greater than 40 mL/min and randomization was stratified by HCV genotype (Curry, 2015b).
+All participants had a hemoglobin level > than 10 g/dL and an eGFR greater than 40 mL/min and randomization was stratified by HCV genotype (Curry, 2015b).
 Overall, 60% of patients had HCV genotype 1a, 18% genotype 1b, 4% genotype 2, 15% genotype 3, 3% genotype 4, and < 1% genotype 6.
 95% of the patients had a baseline MELD < 15.

 Daclatasvir + sofosbuvir

-Observational cohort studies have evaluated other combinations of DAA agents in patients with decompensated HCV cirrhosis.
-Foster and colleagues reported on the use of ledipasvir (90 mg)/sofosbuvir (400 mg) or sofosbuvir (400 mg) with daclatasvir (60 mg) with or without ribavirin for 12 weeks in 235 genotype 1 patients from the United Kingdom.
-(Foster, 2016) The SVR rates were similar in the 235 genotype 1 subjects receiving ledipasvir/sofosbuvir plus ribavirin or ledipasvir/sofosbuvir (86% to 81%, respectively) and those receiving daclatasvir plus sofosbuvir with ribavirin or daclatasvir plus sofosbuvir therapy (82% to 60%).
+Observational cohort studies have evaluated other combinations of DAA agents in patients with decompensated cirrhosis.
+Foster and colleagues reported on the use of ledipasvir (90 mg)/sofosbuvir (400 mg) or daclatasvir (60 mg) plus sofosbuvir (400 mg) with or without ribavirin for 12 weeks in 235 genotype-1 patients from the United Kingdom (Foster, 2016).
+The SVR rates were similar in the 235 genotype-1 subjects receiving ledipasvir/sofosbuvir plus ribavirin or ledipasvir/sofosbuvir (86% to 81%, respectively) and those receiving daclatasvir plus sofosbuvir with ribavirin or daclatasvir plus sofosbuvir therapy (82% to 60%).
 In this real-world study, 91% of the patients received ribavirin and only 6% discontinued ribavirin while 20% required a ribavirin dose reduction.
 MELD scores improved in 42% of treated patients and worsened in 11%.
 In addition, there were 14 deaths and 26% of the patients had an SAE but none were treatment related.

-A multicenter study from Spain also recently described the safety and efficacy of sofosbuvir-based therapy in 739 HCV patients with decompensated cirrhosis (Fernandez-Carillo, 2016).
-In this study, the majority of patients had HCV genotype 1a or 1b infection, 76% had CTP A, and 24% had CTP B/C cirrhosis.
-Patients were treated with a variety of regimens including sofosbuvir plus simeprevir (45%), sofosbuvir plus daclatasvir (22%), and ledipasvir/sofosbuvir (16%).
-Overall SVR was 94% in CTP A patients compared to 78% in CTP B/C patients and rates of virological relapse were 4% and 14%, respectively.
+A multicenter study from Spain also described the safety and efficacy of sofosbuvir-based therapy in 739 HCV patients with decompensated cirrhosis (Fernandez-Carillo, 2016).
+In this study, the majority of patients had HCV genotype 1a or 1b infection, 76% had CTP class A, and 24% had CTP class B/C cirrhosis.
+Patients were treated with a variety of regimens including simeprevir plus sofosbuvir (45%), daclatasvir plus sofosbuvir (22%), and ledipasvir/sofosbuvir (16%).
+Overall SVR was 94% in CTP class A patients compared to 78% in CTP class B/C patients and rates of virological relapse were 4% and 14%, respectively.
 Sixteen patients died.
-Both deaths and SAEs were significantly more common in those with CTP B/C. These data highlight the lower efficacy and increased safety concerns when treating patients with more advanced liver failure.
+Both deaths and SAEs were significantly more common in those with CTP class B/C. These data highlight the lower efficacy and increased safety concerns when treating patients with more advanced liver failure.

 Protease-inhibitor containing regimens

 To date, the fixed-dose combination of elbasvir (50 mg) and grazoprevir (100 mg) (hereafter, elbasvir/grazoprevir) has not been studied in decompensated cirrhosis.
-A phase 2, non-randomized, open-label study of grazoprevir (50 mg) and elbasvir (50 mg) x 12 weeks was completed in 30 HCV genotype 1 patients with CTP class B cirrhosis.
-(Jacobson, 2015) The SVR12 rate was 90% and 1 patient died of liver failure at post-treatment week 4.
-MELD scores improved in 15 treated patients, were unchanged in 9 and increased in 6.
+A phase II, non-randomized, open-label study of elbasvir (50 mg) and grazoprevir (50 mg) for 12 weeks was completed in 30 HCV genotype 1 patients with CTP class B cirrhosis (Jacobson, 2015).
+The SVR12 rate was 90% and 1 patient died of liver failure at post-treatment week 4.
+MELD scores improved in 15 treated patients, were unchanged in 9, and increased in 6.
 However, there are no safety or efficacy data regarding the approved FDC elbasvir/grazoprevir doses in patients with decompensated cirrhosis.
-Therefore, until further data are available, treatment of patients with decompensated HCV cirrhosis with elbasvir/grazoprevir is not recommended.
+Therefore, until further data are available, treatment of patients with decompensated cirrhosis with elbasvir/grazoprevir is not recommended.

 Daclatasvir + sofosbuvir

 Daclatasvir with sofosbuvir for 12 weeks was approved by the FDA for the treatment of HCV genotype 3 infection in patients without and with cirrhosis.
-Although daclatasvir with sofosbuvir was not approved for the treatment of HCV genotype 2 infection, daclatasvir maintains adequate activity against HCV genotype 2 despite a 50% effective concentration (EC50) that increases by several logs in the presence of the prevalent M31 polymorphism.
-(Wang, 2014) In fact, daclatasvir with sofosbuvir was associated with high rates of SVR in treatment-naïve patients with HCV genotype 2 infection with both 12 weeks and 24 weeks of therapy.
-(Wyles, 2015); (Sulkowski, 2014) It is unclear if there is a subgroup of HCV genotype 2-infected patients who would benefit from extending treatment to 24 weeks.
-For patients who require treatment but cannot tolerate ribavirin, an alternative regimen of daclatasvir with sofosbuvir for 12 weeks is recommended with consideration of extending treatment to 24 weeks for patients with poor baseline characteristics (ie decompensated cirrhosis).
+Although daclatasvir with sofosbuvir was not approved for the treatment of HCV genotype 2 infection, daclatasvir maintains adequate activity against HCV genotype 2 despite a 50% effective concentration (EC50) that increases by several logs in the presence of the prevalent M31 substitution (Wang, 2014).
+In fact, daclatasvir with sofosbuvir was associated with high rates of SVR in treatment-naïve patients with HCV genotype 2 infection with both 12 weeks and 24 weeks of therapy (Wyles, 2015); (Sulkowski, 2014).
+It is unclear if there is a subgroup of HCV genotype 2-infected patients who would benefit from extending treatment to 24 weeks.
+For patients who require treatment but cannot tolerate ribavirin, an alternative regimen of daclatasvir with sofosbuvir for 12 weeks is recommended with consideration of extending treatment to 24 weeks for patients with poor baseline characteristics (ie, decompensated cirrhosis).
 Relevant data supporting daclatasvir, sofosbuvir, and ribavirin from the ALLY-1 trial are described here.
-In addition, use of SOF/DCV with or without ribavirin from an ongoing observational cohort study in 121 patients with decompensated HCV genotype 3 infection from the UK demonstrated an SVR of 70% and 71%, respectively.
-(Foster, 2016) In comparison, the SVR in 68 patients with decompensated genotype 3 treated with LDV/SOF with or without ribavirin were 43% and 59%, respectively.
+In addition, use of daclatasvir plus sofosbuvir with or without ribavirin from an ongoing observational cohort study in 121 patients with decompensated cirrhosis and genotype 3 infection from the UK demonstrated an SVR of 70% and 71%, respectively (Foster, 2016).
+In comparison, the SVR in 68 patients with decompensated genotype 3 treated with ledipasvir/sofosbuvir with or without ribavirin were 43% and 59%, respectively.

-A multicenter, compassionate use study of daclatasvir (60 mg), sofosbuvir (400 mg) ± ribavirin for 24 weeks in 101 genotype 3 European patients was recently reported.
-(Welzel, 2015a) 81% of the patients had CTP class B cirrhosis, the MELD score was > 15 in 16%, and 7% were LT recipients.
+A multicenter, compassionate use study of daclatasvir (60 mg), sofosbuvir (400 mg) ± ribavirin for 24 weeks in 101 genotype 3 European patients was reported (Welzel, 2015).
+81% of the patients had CTP class B cirrhosis, the MELD score was > 15 in 16%, and 7% were LT recipients.
 To date, SVR 12 data has demonstrated an SVR of 85% to 100%.
-Twenty-two patients had an SAE and therapy was discontinued in 5 while 2 patients died.
+Twenty-two patients had an SAE and therapy was discontinued in 5, while 2 patients died.

 Rarely, genotyping assays may indicate the presence of a mixed infection (eg, genotypes 1a and 2).
-Treatment data for mixed genotypes with direct-acting antivirals are sparse.
-Awaiting availability of a pangenotypic regimen may be considered.
-Until then, when treatment is necessary, the choice of antiviral combination and duration of treatment should maximize efficacy against each genotype represented in the assay.
+Treatment data for mixed genotypes with direct-acting antivirals are sparse but utilization of a pangenotypic regimen should be considered.
 When the correct combination or duration is unclear, expert consultation should be sought.